nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `edit INDEX [q/QUESTION] [a/ANSWER]`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the card at the specified `INDEX`.
+The index refers to the index number shown in the displayed card list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.